Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/management.md

 #### Failure to add GPS tracking, or data logging
 These are effectively "nice to haves" and aren't primary objectives.

 #### Failure to improve upon previous temperature sensing algorithm
+The previous team's algorithm still worked sufficiently well.
+We can resort back to their algorithm and focus our efforts on the other aspects of the task.

 ### Mechanical